 These performers – pianist Daniel Barenboim, cellist Jacqueline du Pré, violinist Itzhak Perlman, violist Pinchas Zukerman and Zubin Mehta on double bass – were to become known as some of the greatest musicians of the 20th century.

-Now Benjamin Grosvenor and his friends unite for a contemporary presentation of this piece with a powerful history, alongside two gem of the chamber music repertoire and a contemporary work by Brett Dean.
+Now Benjamin Grosvenor and his friends unite for a contemporary presentation of this piece with a powerful history, alongside Bartók's Rhapsody No.1 for violin & piano, Brahms' romantic Piano Quartet and Schubert's sublime Notturno.

 Grosvenor has been performing at Southbank Centre since 2012, when he was 20 years old.
-He is joined for this concert by the Korean violinist Hyeyoon Park, the Australian composer and violist Brett Dean, Kian Soltani, who is principal cellist with the West-Eastern Divan Orchestra, and double bassist Leon Bosch.
+He is joined for this concert by the Korean violinist Hyeyoon Park, violist Timothy Ridout who replaces Brett Dean at short notice, Kian Soltani, who is principal cellist with the West-Eastern Divan Orchestra, and double bassist Leon Bosch.

 The evening is centred on two pieces performed this evening were both written when their composers were barely out of their teens – Brahms wrote his First Piano Quartet at 23, and Schubert his Trout Quintet at 22.
 Each features a lively ‘gipsy-style’ finale infused with folk idioms.